isomerpages/moe-crescentgirlssch/_about-cgs/Admission/Information on Direct School Admission to Crescent Girls' School.md

 *  Leadership - interview

-<ol start="3">Selection of students will also be based on the character and values displayed by candidates, aligned with the Crescent values of Moral Courage, Resilience, Drive, Innovativeness, Empathy and Teamwork.&nbsp; **Meeting all the criteria does not guarantee the student will be shortlisted or given an offer.**
+3. Selection of students will also be based on the character and values displayed by candidates, aligned with the Crescent values of Moral Courage, Resilience, Drive, Innovativeness, Empathy and Teamwork.&nbsp; **Meeting all the criteria does not guarantee the student will be shortlisted or given an offer.**

-<ol start="4">Students who are successfully admitted to the school via DSA are expected to honour their commitment to the school and join the respective CCA allocated by the school **throughout their 4 years in Crescent**.
+4. Students who are successfully admitted to the school via DSA are expected to honour their commitment to the school and join the respective CCA allocated by the school **throughout their 4 years in Crescent**.
 Students admitted under DSA (Leadership) are expected to join the school allocated Uniformed Group throughout their 4 years.
 Students admitted under DSA (MEP) are expected to be in MEP and to join a Music CCA (either Concert Band or Choir) throughout their 4 years.
-</ol></ol></ol>

 #### **Instructions for Application** ####